mdn/webextensions-examples/native-messaging/README.md

 ### Windows setup ###

 1. Check you have Python installed, and that your system's PATH environment variable includes the path to Python.
 See [Using Python on Windows](https://docs.python.org/2/using/windows.html).
 You'll need to restart the web browser after making this change, or the browser won't pick up the new environment variable.
-2. Edit the "path" property of "ping_pong.json" to point to the location of "ping_pong.py" on your computer.
-Note that you'll need to escape the Windows directory separator, like this: `"path": "C:\\Users\\Mozilla\\Desktop\\native-messaging\\app\\ping_pong.py"`.
+2. Edit the "path" property of "ping_pong.json" to point to the location of "ping_pong_win.bat" on your computer.
+Note that you'll need to escape the Windows directory separator, like this: `"path": "C:\\Users\\MDN\\native-messaging\\app\\ping_pong_win.bat"`.
+3. Edit "ping_pong_win.bat" to refer to the location of "ping_pong.py" on your computer.
-3. Add a registry key containing the path to "ping_pong.json" on your computer.
+4. Add a registry key containing the path to "ping_pong.json" on your computer.
 See [Host Manifests ](https://wiki.mozilla.org/WebExtensions/Native_Messaging#Host_Manifests) to find details of the registry key to add.

 ## Testing the example ##